Hiimus/veggie-time/README.md

 - There is a container that holds all information about the recipe.

-- From this page, the user have three buttons: like, delete and edit.
+- From this page, the user has three buttons: like, delete and edit.

     - If the user is logged in and is the creator of the recipe, all buttons will appear.